matrix-org/matrix-spec-proposals/proposals/3277-scheduled-messages.md

 parameter, and expose/look for `org.matrix.msc3277` in the unstable_features` of `/versions` while this MSC is not in a released version of the spec.

+## Footnotes

+<a id="f1"/>[1]: For P2P, it's likely that the origin server/client will not
+be online at the designated time, so we'll want to special-case scheduled messages for P2P such that they are queued on a privacy-preserving relay server of some kind rather than queuing on the origin server/client.